 The raw data collected during each scan is sent in a LoRaWAN payload and can be forwarded to an application layer which uses cloud resolver services (only in the case of LPGNSS) to calculate the estimated sensor location.
-As such, CHICKADEE is meant to be a component in an end-to-end tracking solution as shown in Figure 1-1.

 In the following subsections, the operational descriptions, report formats, and configurable settings for different geolocation strategies are explained.